carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

   - type: Reconciling
 ```

-**Note:** In this alpha release, values will only be included in the first
+**Note:** Values will only be included in the first templating step of the package,
-templating step of the package, though we intend to improve this experience in
+though we intend to improve this experience in later releases.
-later alpha releases.

 ## Namespacing